Todd Kaminsky has spent his career fighting for Long Island families and working to end government corruption.

 Todd was named one of City & State’s 40 Under 40 Rising Stars and one of the New York Observer’s Top 40 Albany Power Players.
 Newsday wrote in an editorial about that Todd’s “background makes him ideal to lead the charge toward a corruption-free Albany.”

 Todd graduated from Long Beach High School, received his law degree, magna cum laude, from New York University, and his bachelor’s degree, summa cum laude, from the University of Michigan.
-He currently lives in Long Beach with his wife, Ellen, and their son, Rafe.
+He currently lives in Long Beach with his wife, Ellen, and their two sons.